Theory of Constraints and Specification by Example

 Customize your SpecFlow templates and more

-The fact that this is not documented anywhere just adds to the coolness, but also make the solution a bit hackish.
+The fact that this is not documented anywhere just adds to the coolness, but also makes the solution a bit hackish.
 Sorry for that.

-As it seems – SpecFlow is storing templates for the feature-files in this folder:
+SpecFlow stores templates for the feature files in this folder:

-Here you’ll find a number of zip-archives that contains the templates.
-You can modify the EventDefinition- (Hooks) and the StepDefinition-templates and (maybe most common) the Feature-template.
-All the structure is the same so you can follow it in the same manner as below.
+Here, you’ll find several zip archives containing the templates.
+You can modify the EventDefinition, StepDefinition, and (maybe most commonly) the Feature template.
+All the structure is the same, so you can follow it in the same manner as described below.

 Read More